LeshanDaFo/SMON-RelocatableSourceCode/README.md

 More update information and changlogs are in History.text

+### Update 2023.01.014 (V1.1.4.007)
+In the RAM under ROM function was a problem, it was not possible any more, to save the ROM content from $A000 to $FFFF.
+With the new version, this is corrected.

+The SMON-RAM-PLUS-version now get back the "Y" command to move the SMON to different memory location.

+The command to change the memory location $01 is now available with the P-command.
+Examble: P 33 will write the value $33 into the memory location $01.
+The original P-command to change the printer address is removed.

+Additional disc-cammands are added to both RAM version:
+- P@ shows the error channel from the floppy
+- P$ shows the directory
+- P"cmd" sends a floppy command

 ### Update 2022.09.03 (V1.1.1.004)
 I have added a new function to the source code,
 with this function it is possible to show the RAM under the ROM